 - Add/Delete/Change: synchronizes all data changes such as the creation, overwriting, and deletion of objects from the source bucket to the destination bucket.

-For more information about CRR for objects that have versioning configured, see Cross-region replication in specific scenarios.
+For more information about how to configure CRR for objects in versioned buckets, see Cross-region replication in specific scenarios.